salveoo/voronmods/Switchwire Magprobe/readme.md

 </p>

 # Magprobe for stock Voron Switchwire
-:heavy_exclamation_mark: **Files for stock Switchwire have not been tested**, if you test them and want to give a feedback text me on Discord _Salveo#6988_
+:heavy_exclamation_mark: **Files for stock Switchwire have not been tested**, _if you test them and want to give a feedback text me on Discord Salveo#6988_

-Magprobe for stock Switchwire is easy to mount and bolts under the _left Z carriage stop._
+Magprobe for stock Switchwire is easy to mount and bolts under the _left Z carriage stop._.
+The print volume remains the same with this mod installed.
 <p align="center">
   <img width="650" src="https://user-images.githubusercontent.com/44800440/149634324-97af5b64-d085-4e78-8645-f5c690c22e6b.PNG">
 </p>